 YET AGAIN LOOKING FOR A DOCTOR

-On Monday, with most of us feeling sick we had to organise our day all around looking for a doctor.
+On Monday, with most of us feeling sick, we had to organize our day all around looking for a doctor.
 Our travel schedule failed.
 We were supposed to make our day in Queenstown, the very city in New Zealand known for outdoor activities.
 It is said, even the bungee jumping was invented there.
-But instead of quickly departing to Queenstown, around 10.15 am we arrived at the local medical centre.
-Two our fellows felt that sick that they wanted to see a doctor.
+But instead of quickly departing to Queenstown, around 10.15 am, we arrived at the local medical center.
+Two of our fellows felt that sick that they wanted to see a doctor.
 It was possible to arrange a visit at 5 pm.
 Too long time to wait.
 The new plan was to get to Queenstown and arrange our outdoor day.
-In the meantime three of us, a driver and the sick ones would come back to Wanaka to see a doctor.
+In the meantime, three of us, a driver, and the sick ones would come back to Wanaka to see a doctor.
 Not a big problem.
 The distance from Wanaka to Queenstown is only 70 km.
 A one-hour drive.
-But maybe somewhere alongside our road or in Queenstown we could arrange a visit in a medical centre?
-In aftermath we did not come back to Wanaka.
-Luckily for us, in Queenstown, in the city centre there was a walk-in-clinic.
-But looking for a doctor cost us multiple change of plans and a day that was fully lost.
+But maybe somewhere alongside our road or in Queenstown, we could arrange a visit to a medical center?
+In the aftermath, we did not come back to Wanaka.
+Luckily for us, in Queenstown, in the city center, there was a walk-in-clinic.
+But looking for a doctor cost us multiple changes of plans and a day that was entirely lost.

 Was there something we could have done instead?
-Yes we could have.
-On Sunday morning as I recall around 10 am we called our insurance company to inform them we needed a doctor.
-The standard procedure is to call the insurer and people from the call centre arrange the doctor visit.
+Yes, we could have.
+On Sunday morning, as I recall around 10 am, we called our insurance company to inform them we needed a doctor.
+The standard procedure is to call the insurer, and people from the call center arrange the doctor’s visit.
 No matter the country.
-The guy from the call centre promised to call us back in half our.
-Neither he did in half hour nor during the entire day.
+The guy from the call center promised to call us back in a half-hour.
+Neither he did in half-hour nor during the entire day.
 In Europe, it was 10 pm on a Friday evening.
-We were given a call after 24 hours that the visit at Wanaka medical centre was arranged … for Wednesday.
-But on Wednesday we would be hundreds of kilometers away.
+We were given a call after 24 hours that the visit to Wanaka medical center was arranged … for Wednesday.
+But on Wednesday, we would be hundreds of kilometers away.
 Hence, we decided to look for a doctor on our own.
-You could say, the insurer’s call centre was not professional at all.
-Yes it was not.
+You could say the insurer’s call center was not professional at all.
+Yes, it was not.

-But exactly a week ago, on a Sunday morning in Auckland we were in exactly the same position.
-We called the insurer’s call centre.
+But exactly a week ago, on a Sunday morning in Auckland, we were in precisely the same position.
+We called the insurer’s call center.
 The lady who picked up the call said: ‘I take a note that you need a doctor.
 Find one on your own.
 With the time difference and your travel itinerary, this will be the best solution.’
 So we did as advised.
-We lost only two hours of our itinerary in the meantime taking our first breakfast.
-The same solution was possible this Sunday in Wanaka in the medical centre of the same chain that the one in Auckland.
+We lost only two hours of our itinerary in the meantime, taking our first breakfast.
+The same solution was possible this Sunday in Wanaka in the medical center of the same chain that the one in Auckland.
 Having arranged a doctor visit on Sunday, we would not have to adjust the Monday plans to looking for a doctor ready to see us on the same day.
-Particularly that Queenstown has much to offer.
+Mainly that Queenstown has much to offer.

-With cloudy weather I do not think that any of shots we did on the road from Wanaka to Queenstown would be a masterpiece.
-But while looking for a doctor we visited a place that was not on our itinerary – the historic Arrowtown in the vicinity of Queenstown.
-The road to Queenstown through Arrowtown cost us only six additional kilometres.
-The idea was to visit the local doctor and on the occasion sightsee the city.
-The local medical centre turned out to be a surgeon centre.
+With cloudy weather, I do not think that any of the shots we did on the road from Wanaka to Queenstown would be a masterpiece.
+But while looking for a doctor, we visited a place that was not on our itinerary – the historic Arrowtown in the vicinity of Queenstown.
+The road to Queenstown through Arrowtown cost us only six additional kilometers.
+The idea was to visit the local doctor and on occasion, sightsee the city.
+The local medical center turned out to be a surgical center.
 But at least we were given a hint to try the walk-in clinic in Queenstown.

 So we stopped in Arrowtown.
-I was quite happy about it, as after the not planned visit at the Collingwood cemetery I was curious about the New Zealand settlements history.
+I was quite happy about it, as, after the not planned visit at the Collingwood cemetery, I was curious about the New Zealand settlement history.
 But the decision was made, we stay here only for thirty minutes.
 The argument: ‘the cars are parking in the main street.
-No good shots possible.
-Besides we must find a doctor’.
-Pity I thought.
-But it is not good time to argue.
-Quickly I went to sightsee the city centre to make at least some shots of the old-style buildings.
-In the side streets there were many small coffee shops and restaurants.
-Yet another place I would stay longer… A place, on which I could easily made a blog entry with photos and some historical facts about New Zealand.
-Also a perfect place to sit down and quietly grab a bite.
+No good shots were possible.
+Besides, we must find a doctor’.
+Pity, I thought.
+But it is not a good time to argue.
+Quickly I went sightseeing in the city center to make at least some shots of the old-style buildings.
+In the side streets, there were many small coffee shops and restaurants.
+Yet another place I would stay longer… A place on which I could quickly make a blog entry with photos and some historical facts about New Zealand.
+Also, a perfect place to sit down and quietly grab a bite.
 But we had to hit the road.

-Finally close to two pm we arrived in Queenstown.
+Finally, close to two pm, we arrived in Queenstown.
 Found the walk-in clinic.
-Our two fellows, who truly needed a doctor were to wait around forty-five minutes for the visit.
+Our two fellows, who truly needed a doctor, were to wait around forty-five minutes for a visit.
 The remainder of us had to find some other activity.
-But truly, what can you do, if your day begins after two pm, even in a place like Queenstown.
+But honestly, what can you do, if your day begins after two pm, even in a place like Queenstown.
 One of our fellows was to take a jet boat ride.
 She planned it long before we departed to New Zealand.
 I was not thinking about that even on the same morning.
-But with another day filled in with nothing interesting, I quickly made my mind to rescue my day.
+But with another day filled in with nothing exciting, I quickly made my mind to rescue my day.
 Yet another fellow decided spontaneously to join us.
 So, we went to the tourist office to buy us tickets and book seats on a jet boat.
 The tourist office turned out to be an outdoor entertainment office.
 The offer was wide.
-Of things I would be keen to do while there were, among others, helicopter flights above the fjords and mountains.
+Of things, I would be keen to do while there were, among others, helicopter flights above the fjords and mountains.
 We bought our tickets.
 But there was still an hour and a half till we were supposed to come back to the office to be taken by a coach to our jet boat ride.

-One and a half hour.
+One and a half-hour.
 As we joined our fellows in the van, a decision was made to grab a bite in the meantime.
 One of the fellows wanted to take a gondola ski lift to one of the surrounding mountain tops.
 Yet another fellow followed him.
 Me too.
-Somehow, with no wordy consent we all bought us tickets.
+Somehow, with no wordy consent, we all bought us tickets.
 We were at the top after twenty, maybe twenty-five minutes.
-On a crowded panorama view platform, we did some photos.
-But we had to come back down to the city centre.
-For a minute or so I watched people driving go-carts alongside a sled track.
+On a crowded panorama view platform, we took some photos.
+But we had to come back down to the city center.
+For a minute or so, I watched people driving go-carts alongside a sled track.
 If we had only more time … But we had not.

-I still think, twenty-five minutes of fun on a jet boat did not compensate the time loss we were going through day by day in New Zealand.
-But the jet boat ride though a canyon was worthwhile.
+I still think twenty-five minutes of fun on a jet boat did not compensate for the time loss we were going through day by day in New Zealand.
+But the jet boat ride through a canyon was worthwhile.
 I found myself laughing and squeaking of fun the whole ride.

 The next stop is a Mexican restaurant.
 We were too tired to look for any local food.
 Even our remaining four fellows, who in the meantime went … shopping.
-Did I come to New Zealand to eat at an Mexican restaurant?
-No I did not.
-It is half past seven and we have still more than two hours ride ahead of us (180 km) till we reach our next motel.
+Did I come to New Zealand to eat at a Mexican restaurant?
+No, I did not.
+It is half-past seven, and we have still more than two hours ride ahead of us (180 km) till we reach our next motel.

-On the way to Te Anau the views are spectacular.
+On the way to Te Anau, the views are spectacular.
 A truly scenic route.
+An overwhelming one.
 But it is already getting dark.
-Photographs would not reflect that what we see.
+Photographs would not reflect on what we see.
 We are tired.
 Most of the fellows are asleep in the van.
 We have to hurry up to get to our motel as quickly as possible.
 We reach it after ten pm.
 Enough time to sit down and rest for a minute.
-Take a shower maybe.
-Our journey is no longer pleasure ...
+Take a shower, maybe.
+Our journey is no longer a pleasure ...

 DAY 8 ROUTE

 A three and half hour route on day eight.
-In aftermath – good planning.
-But wrong organisation on spot that made most of us lose another day.
+In the aftermath – proper planning.
+But the wrong organization on the spot made most of us lose another day.